Are you looking to launch a new product or service?

 In the freemium model, you offer a free trial and try to upsell the solution to users.

-Lead generation platforms, for example, may cap this trial to a number of monthly credits, hoping the details prospects find are enough to convert some into paid customers.
+Some lead generation platforms cap this trial to a number of monthly credits, hoping the details prospects find are enough to convert some of them into paid customers.

-In the flat-rate model, users pay one price to access all product features, usually in monthly or annual instalments.
+In the flat rate model, users pay one price to access all a product’s features, usually in monthly or annual instalments.

 In the user-based model, pricing increases as you add more users.
 Task management software, Monday.com, is an excellent example of this.